willfaught/willfaught.github.io/content/blog/2015-05-26-50-shades-of-go-traps-gotchas-and-common-mistakes-for-new-golang-devs.md

 link: http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/index.html#close_http_conn
 tags:
 - golang
-title: '50 Shades of Go: Traps, Gotchas, and Common Mistakes for New Golang Devs'
+title: '50 Shades Of Go: Traps, Gotchas, And Common Mistakes For New Golang Devs'
 ---

 Kyle Quest has a lot of good tips for Golang newcomers, and arguably even intermediate ones: